JihanChowdhury334/nextjs-university-library/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

 ---

-Built with ❤️ using Next.js 15 and modern web technologies.
+Built with Next.js 15 and modern web technologies.